Hong Kong Pro-Democracy Media Mogul Denies Influencing US Actions in Trial

 Lai, owner of the Hong Kong newspaper Apple Daily, has been a prominent supporter of the Hong Kong pro-democracy movement and a critic of the Chinese Communist Party (CCP).

-He was among the highest-profile arrestees under a 2020 update to the Hong Kong National Security Law backed by the CCP, which criminalized types of political assembly in broad terms, such as international organizations working to “realize political goals.”
 A national security companion law was passed earlier this year to facilitate the implementation of the national security law, giving offenses such as treason, insurrection, and sabotage a maximum penalty of life in prison.
-These laws have been condemned by the international community as draconian and anti-freedom, especially since they are applied to foreign citizens as well.
+These laws have been condemned by the international community as draconian and anti-freedom, especially because they are applied to foreign citizens as well.

 After his arrest in 2020, Lai was briefly released on bail before having his bail revoked at the end of the same year.
 He was charged with two counts of conspiracy to collude with foreign forces and conspiracy to publish seditious materials.
 He pleaded not guilty.